Roy Kennedy, Baron Kennedy of Southwark

-Roy Francis Kennedy, Baron Kennedy of Southwark, PC (born 9 November 1962) is a British Labour and Co-operative politician and life peer serving as Opposition Chief Whip in the House of Lords since 2021.
+Roy Francis Kennedy, Baron Kennedy of Southwark, PC (born 9 November 1962) is a British politician and life peer serving as Chief Whip of the Labour Party in the UK House of Lords since 2024.
+He is a member of the Labour and Co-operative Parties.

 Early life

 Born in Lambeth, London to Irish parents, Kennedy grew up on the Aylesbury Estate in Southwark.
-His mother, Frances, worked in the Member’s Tea Room in the House of Commons.
-He attended St Joseph's Primary School in Camberwell and St Thomas the Apostle School in Peckham.
+His mother, Frances, worked in the Member's Tea Room in the House of Commons.
+He attended St Joseph's Primary School in Camberwell and St Thomas the Apostle School in Nunhead.

 Political career

 In 1986, at the age of 23, Kennedy was elected to represent Newington ward on Southwark Council.
 He subsequently held several positions on the Council, including Deputy Leader, and was appointed an Honorary Alderman in 2007.

-Employed as a full-time Labour Party staffer from 1990, he became an organiser in Coventry, West Midlands the following year.
-Kennedy helped defeat Militant MP Dave Nellist in Coventry South East at the 1992 general election, who had been deselected as Labour's candidate.
+Employed as a full-time Labour staffer from 1990, he became an organiser in Coventry, West Midlands the following year.
+During the 1992 general election, in the constituency of Coventry South East, Kennedy worked on Jim Cunningham's campaign and helped narrowly defeat Militant-affiliated MP Dave Nellist, who had been deselected as Labour's candidate.
 He moved to the East Midlands in 1994, where he served as Labour's Regional Director from 1997 to 2005.
 Kennedy took up the national role of Director of Finance and Compliance in 2005.

 Soon after leaving the employment of Labour in September 2010, Kennedy was appointed as an Electoral Commissioner following a nomination by the party.
 He chose to seek election to Lewisham Council rather than serve a second term on the Commission, and was elected to represent Crofton Park ward from May 2014 to May 2018.

+He is a member of the Fabian Society.